jasonsbarr/practical-unix/README.md

 - Introduction to Unix
 - Navigating the file system
 - Using the package manager
-- Working with files, streams, and text
+- Working with files and text
 - Grep and regular expressions
+- Streams, processes and jobs
 - Text manipulation with Awk and Sed
-- Streams, processes and jobs
 - Vim
 - Bash shell scripting
 - Python shell scripting